Obviously Five Believers

 In the next second, Lark Skyrider rolls down the window, howls:

-“Any girls on board the magical, mystery tour want a free ride in a Ferrari?”
+“Any girls on board the magical, mystery tour wants to ride in a Ferrari?”

 The freaks look at us with contempt.